The Wasserstein Believer: Learning Belief Updates for Partially Observable Environments through Reliable Latent Space Models: Learning the Dynamics

-Two main questions arise: \emph{``Does the latent POMDP induced by our WAE-MDP encoding yields a model whose behaviors are close to $\pomdp$?"} and \emph{``Is the history representation induced by $\beliefencoder$ suitable to optimize the values of $\pomdp$?"}.
-Clearly, the guarantees that can be obtained through this approach depend on the history distribution and the discrepancy chosen.
-We dedicate the rest of this section to answering those questions through a rigorous theoretical discussion on the distribution and losses required to obtain such learning guarantees.
+Two main questions arise: \emph{``Does the latent POMDP induced by our WAE-MDP encoding yields a model whose behaviors are close to $\pomdp$?"} and \emph{``Is the history representation induced by $\beliefencoder$ suitable to optimize the expected return in $\pomdp$?"}.
+Clearly, the obtained guarantees depend on the history distribution and chosen discrepancy.
+The following section provides a detailed theoretical analysis of the required distribution and losses to achieve these learning guarantees.